aalto-mediacode/ChainWaves/README.md

 # ChainWaves
-'Chain Waves' is project for Generative Media Coding 2020 @Aalto University by Boeun Kim
+'Chain Waves' is a project for Generative Media Coding 2020 at Aalto University by Boeun Kim